decadenza/SecurFace/README.md

 # SecurFace
-A demonstrative face recognition application
+This is a **demonstrative-only** application using face recognition for security purpose.

 Requirements:
 - Python 3+ (tested on 3.4 and 3.6 only)